tobiasla78/filament-simple-pages/README.md

 ### Add the resource to create pages in your panel

-Register the plugin in your AdminPanelProvider.
+Register the plugin in your AdminPanelProvider:

 ```php
 use Tobiasla78\FilamentSimplePages\FilamentSimplePagesPlugin;